 I couldn’t help but smile as I looked up at the colorful umbrellas.
 There was something peaceful about looking up at them and seeing them sway back and forth.
-I glanced down and noticed the shadows that the umbrellas casted on the ground.
-There were octagon shaped shadows on the ground.
+I glanced down and noticed the octagon shaped shadows that the umbrellas casted on the ground.
 I had never been to this part of Coral Gables before.
 As I walked around the umbrellas protected the plaza from the sun and made the shopping experience more enjoyable.

 I hope you enjoyed reading this blog post.
 If you have any questions feel free to comment below.